syl20bnr/spacemacs/doc/DOCUMENTATION.md

 then `Spacemacs` will treat them as orphans during the next start of Emacs and they will be deleted.

+**Important Note** Some user reported broken upgrade using Paradox or `package-list-packages` so it is highly recommended to update packages with the startup page link `Update Spacemacs`.

     Key Binding      |                 Description
 ---------------------|------------------------------------------------------------
 <kbd>/</kbd>         | evil-search